List of fictitious stories in Romance of the Three Kingdoms: Oath of the Peach Garden

+There is no historical evidence to suggest that an oath was taken between the three men.
+However, Guan Yu's biography in Records describes their relationship "as close as brothers," to the point of "sharing the same bed."
+Zhang Fei's biography suggests that as Guan was older than Zhang, Zhang regarded Guan as an elder brother.

 Zhang Fei thrashes the imperial inspector

 A commandery-level inspector is sent to survey Liu Bei's county after Liu Bei is appointed as a county prefect as a reward for helping to suppress the Yellow Turban Rebellion.
 The inspector hints to Liu Bei that he wants a bribe, but Liu Bei does not understand the inspector's point.
 Later, even after his assistant explains to him, Liu Bei still refuses to bribe the inspector.
 When the inspector is unable to find any fault with Liu Bei's administration, he attempts to intimidate the locals into making false accusations against Liu Bei.
 Zhang Fei is furious when he hears about this and he barges into the county office, drags the inspector out, ties him to a post and gives him a severe thrashing.
 Liu Bei shows up and stops Zhang Fei.
 When Guan Yu suggests they kill the inspector and seek their fortune elsewhere, Liu Bei refuses, resigns and returns his official seal to the inspector before leaving.